withastro/astro/GOVERNANCE.md

 The Maintainer role is critical to the long-term health of Astro.
 Maintainers act as the first line of defense when it comes to new issues, pull requests and Discord activity.
 Maintainers are most likely the first people that a user will interact with on Discord or GitHub.

-**A Maintainer is not required to write code!** Some Maintainers spend most of their time inside of Discord, maintaining a healthy community there.
+**A Maintainer is not required to write code!**

+Some Maintainers spend most of their time inside of Discord, maintaining the health of our strong and vibriant community.

-**A Maintainer has moderation privileges!** All maintainers are trusted with the ability to help moderate our Discord and GitHub communities for things like spam.
+**A Maintainer has moderation privileges!**

+All maintainers are trusted with the ability to help moderate our Discord and GitHub communities for things like spam.

 There is also a special (optional, opt-in) `@mods` role open to maintainers who are also interested in helping out when a community member reaches out for moderation help.

 #### Recognized Contributions

-There is no strict minimum number of contributions needed to reach this level, as long as you can show **sustained** involvement over some amount of time (at least a couple of weeks).
+There is no strict minimum number of contributions needed to reach this level, as long as you can show **sustained** involvement over some amount of time (at least a few months).

 - **GitHub:** Submitting multiple non-trivial pull requests and RFCs
 - **GitHub:** Reviewing multiple non-trivial pull requests and RFCs